cognitus/php7-mga/README.md

  # urpmi rpm-build rpmlint task-c++-devel task-c-devel
 ```

 For compile php7 you needs all dependencies listed in .spec (BuildRequires)

-### Put files in folders

-Download and replace folders in
+you can install all them with: (dnf rulez!)

 ```
-~/rpmbuild/
+ # dnf builddep php.spec

 ```

 ### Build

+Remember use with your own user

 ```
 cd  ~/rpmbuild/SPECS